 For this reason, CBD may be a better choice than CBDA if you are concerned about the amount of official research on the compound.
 CBD is also more used, so its benefits and side effects are better known.

 However, consuming CBDA has the same benefits without as much of a risk of an allergic reaction.
 Since CBD is processed, there’s more of a risk that cross-contamination with allergens may occur.
 Some studies have also suggested that far lower amounts of CBDA are needed to have the same effect as CBD.
-It also works the same as CBD but much faster, making it a great potential drug for epilepsy or other disorders with sudden effects in the future.
+It also works the same as CBD but much faster,

 With all this in mind, determining which one is better depends on each person.
 But consider this advice: